 This year we championed ingenious technology to charge electric vehicles in the most sustainable way.
 That supports the way we want to live - happily, sustainably and in harmony.
 For this, I am always inspired by the positive impact Siemens’ solutions can have on the world!Juergen Maier, CEO Siemens plc

 Anyone who has been to a festival or large outdoor event will be familiar with large, often diesel, generators that provide power.
-This year, Siemens will showcase a cleaner and greener alternative – the hydrogen fuel cell.
+This year, Siemens showcased a cleaner and greener alternative – the hydrogen fuel cell.
 This will power electric vehicle (EV) charging points in the First Glance Paddock but could be used to power the festival of the future!

-Although our fuel cell will be charging EV cars at Goodwood, the future applications of this technology could be a substitute for natural gas by feeding hydrogen into existing pipelines, as fuel for fuel-cell vehicles or power plants, or as feedstock for the hydrogen processing industry.
+Future applications of this technology could be a substitute for natural gas by feeding hydrogen into existing pipelines, as fuel for fuel-cell vehicles or power plants, or as feedstock for the hydrogen processing industry.
 This not only opens the possibility to connect energy generation with the industry and mobility sectors but gives us the ability to deliver scalable and carbon-free energy.

 Energise your journey into a new era!

 Our goal is to push electromobility further and make sure it becomes part of a smart and sustainable lifestyle to improve the environment for everyone.

 From e-car charging to e-bus and fleet charging options, Siemens is driving cleaner, greener transport by using new and existing infrastructure.